gusztavvargadr/packer/README.md

 ### Notes

-All the components the boxes use, including the core operating systems are:
+All the components the boxes use, including the core operating systems, are:

 * Based on their publicly available versions.
   * You might need to provide your own license(s) (for example, a valid Windows license) to start or keep using them after their evaluation period expires.